The Lost One: A Life of Peter Lorre

 |

-on the "Inspector Porfiry's office" set for Columbia's Crime and
+Arnold on the “Inspector Porfiry’s office” set for

 |

-Agent (1936), the American magazine Vanity Fair made use of
+Secret Agent (1936), the American magazine Vanity Fair

-his distinctive appearance for the caricature (drawn by Italian artist
+made use of his distinctive appearance for the caricature (drawn by

 |

-apartment pictured – in several images, side by side – making
+– in several images, side by side – making his famous day

 |